The richest world leaders of all time: ranked

 24. Bashar Al-Assad: up to $2 billion (£1.6bn)

-Syria's brutal leader, who has been president of the war-ravaged country since 2000, has been accused of hoarding up to a staggering $125 billion (£100bn) stolen from state coffers.
+Syria's recently ousted leader, who had been president of the war-ravaged country since 2000 when he took over from his father, has been accused of hoarding up to a staggering $125 billion (£100bn) stolen from state coffers.

 A more realistic analysis carried out in 2012 and reported by British newspaper The Guardian placed his net worth at $1.5 billion.
-Meanwhile, in 2022, the US Department of State put his net worth at an estimated $1-$2 billion (£795m-£1.6bn).
+Meanwhile, in 2022, the US Department of State put his net worth at an estimated $1 to $2 billion (£795m to £1.6bn).

 JEWEL SAMAD/AFP via Getty Images